riveca10/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.

-### Project Title
+This project was created on october 4, 2020.

+### US Bikeshare Data
 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The project is about a python script that prompts the user to see  statistical data about three cities bikesharing services.

 ### Files used
-Include the files used
+washington.csv
+chicago.csv
+new_york_city.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Udacity's knowledge site helped me.